johnmichealacera/echoes/README.md

 ## 🌌 **Start Your Journey**

-Ready to explore your awakening through music?
+Ready to explore your transformation through music?

 ### **🚀 [Launch Echoes](http://localhost:3000)**